oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps:

  1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
+ 2. Verify that each selected Disclosure satisfies one of the two following conditions:
+    1. The hash of the Disclosure is contained in the Issuer-signed JWT claims
+    2. The hash of the Disclosure is contained in the claim value of another selected Disclosure
- 2. Assemble the SD-JWT, including the Issuer-signed JWT and the selected Disclosures (see (#data_formats) for the format).
+ 3. Assemble the SD-JWT, including the Issuer-signed JWT and the selected Disclosures (see (#data_formats) for the format).
- 3. If Key Binding is not required:
+ 4. If Key Binding is not required:
     1. Send the SD-JWT to the Verifier.
- 4. If Key Binding is required:
+ 5. If Key Binding is required:
     1. Create a Key Binding JWT tied to the SD-JWT.
     2. Assemble the SD-JWT+KB by concatenating the SD-JWT and the Key Binding JWT.
     3. Send the SD-JWT+KB to the Verifier.